KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 This is a quirk you may encounter.
 We mentioned graph theory uses the terms "node" and "arc".
 Graph theory also uses "head" and "tail" to distinguish the endpoints of an arc in a directed graph, as does knowledge graph embedding (KGE).
 However, in graph theory the _subject_ is the tail (or starting point connected to the outgoing arc) and _object_ is the head (or rrival point connected to the incoming arc).[11]
 For KGE, the subject is the _head_ and the object is the _tail_.
 It's a flip of a coin.

 #### Equivalency Relationships
-Now you know various terms used for the same concept--properties.
-Terms like arc, edge, labelled link, relation, and association are synonymous or nearly synonymous with property and come from the many disciplines and methods that contribute to knowledge graphs: e.g., discrete math, philosophy, logic, library science.
+These terms (arc, edge, labelled link, relation, and association) are semantically linked as synonyms or near synonyms to the concept of _properties_.
+When the same concept can be expressed with different terms the terms are _equivalent_ and those developing controlled vocabulary select one of them as a preferred term.
+The W3C developed RDF which uses the preferred term _properties_.

-This discussion also illustrates _equivalency_, one of the primary relationships used in controlled in controlled vocabularies.
 Earlier we said knowledge graphs are directional because they model asymetrical relationships.
-But knowledge graphs can also model equivalent or symmetrical relationships.  symmetrical: the arrow goes both ways, like a two-way street sign.
-Two equivalent classes are symmetrical,
+But knowledge graphs can also model equivalent or symmetrical relationships.
+Equivalent terms are interchangeable, one can substitute for the other.
+As we noted, equivalent terms are symmetrical: the directional arrow goes both ways, like a two-way street sign.

 ### Properties are expressed in lower camel case ###